Don’t toss out that ‘unusable’ celery base! Who knew re-growing celery could be done or that it was all the rage?

-When you do finally plant it in your garden, celery likes very fertile soil, so it will appreciate help from your compost pile or fish emulsion, etc. I plan to top the soil up to the cut edges this week and add compost.
+When you do finally plant it in your garden, celery likes very fertile and WET soil, so it will appreciate help from your compost pile or fish emulsion, etc. I plan to top the soil up to the cut edges this week and add compost.
 Something in me is wanting to cover up the icky, decomposing base, but I know it only will add to the fertility of the soil.

 I am hoping to be able to cut off a stalk or two at a time and let the main bunch continue to grow.